The relief of breaking out of a routine, taking shortcuts (no cooking required), the end of the work week slog.

 I don’t care about writing well.
 It’s not about that.
 It’s about bearing witness to a life in a way nobody else possibly can, because it’s my life, and no one knows my heart as well as I do.

 Looking back at journal entries, I get a funny feeling in my body: a wash of cringing embarrassment and sadness for how naive I was, how hopeful, how stuck in illusions I became, the big mistakes I made, how I fail to learn lessons over and over again.
 I’m also filled with compassion and empathy.
 I should be.
 I know what it is to be me.

 On days when I feel I’m dragging the weight of what has gone before behind me, I drop the dead by focusing, with laser-like intensity, on projects.
-Below is a video I made yesterday and uploaded today.
-I hope the prompts help you find a little something special in a little something you write, because we all need a little something on our worst days, and a little something on our best days…
+I find a little something special in a little something I write, because we all need a little something on our worst days, and a little something on our best days…

 Have a super weekend.
 Mpwah.